Timpson, Texas

 Timpson is a city in Shelby County, Texas, United States.
-The population was 989 at the 2020 census.
+Its population was 989 at the 2020 census.
 The community is named after T.B Timpson, a railroad engineer.

 History

 Timpson was founded in 1885 upon the arrival of the Houston, East and West Texas Railway.
-It reached its maximum population in 1925 when it was important in the shipping of lignite.
+It reached its maximum population in 1925, when it was important in the shipping of lignite.

-The town became well known in the 1930s and 1940s via the popularity of the Tex Ritter song 'Tenaha, Timpson, Bobo, and Blair', which refers to the string of towns in Shelby County.
+The town became well known in the 1930s and 1940s from the popularity of the Tex Ritter song "Tenaha, Timpson, Bobo, and Blair", which refers to the string of towns in Shelby County.

 Geography

-According to the United States Census Bureau, the city has a total area of 2.5 square miles (6.5 km^{2}), of which 2.5 square miles (6.5 km^{2}) is land and 0.40% is water.
+According to the United States Census Bureau, the city has a total area of 2.5 square miles (6.5 km^{2}), of which 0.40% is covered by water.

 Timpson is located at the convergence of U.S. Route 59 (Future Interstate 69) and U.S. Route 84.

 Like all "railroad" towns, Timpson was laid out with the railroad, and not north and south as most towns are.
-Therefore, the streets run at an angle of 43 degrees "off".
-When the town was incorporated, Charlie Noblet's map was adopted and is now on record at the county seat, and is the official map of the city today.
+Therefore, the streets run at an angle of 43° "off".
+When the town was incorporated, Charlie Noblet's map was adopted and is now on record at the county seat; it is the official map of the city today.